christylaflamme/CommonlyUsedCodeCheatSheet/README.md

 tools (NOT in PATH): /mmfs1/gscratch/stergachislab/claflamm/tools/
 note: I have set it up before where I am storing the software in tools and then linking the executable file in bin so that it is in my PATH.
 ```

+# note: if the bam is not accessed through prod reporter quick igv session download, then you need to copy the data over to rclone and use the s3 link.
+I have already set up `policy.json` file so that my personal bucket is accessibile by the group stergachis_reader.
+I created an igv folder for storing these bam files k_claflamm:claflamm/igv .
+When copying, you may need to use the `-s3-no-check-bucket` flag.
+Remember to update the ACLs per kopah quickstart guide.

 # Tools
 FiberHMM: installed from source and created micromamba env `fiberhmm` where commands are executable under their `pyproject.toml` names.